Activities for Children & Families

 WheelPower video series for young people & parents

 WheelPower, the national charity for wheelchair sport, have launched a video series for young people who may be living with a disability.
-During Lockdown 3.0 they will release 10 new online workouts, aimed specifically at primary and secondary aged disabled children.
-The videos are designed to assist parents and teachers with the provision of PE during restrictions and provide new and exciting opportunities for disabled children to stay fit and healthy during this challenging period
+The videos provide new and exciting opportunities for disabled children to stay fit and healthy.